 7. Use your support team

 Support channels are often an untapped resource for connecting with leads.
-For instance, if a lead asks about functionality or has a simple question about your produt’s features, your support team can answer and then send them back to sales for more in-depth, one-on-one guidance, perhaps on a phone or video call.
+For instance, if a lead asks about functionality or has a simple question about your product’s features, your support team can answer and then send them back to sales for more in-depth, one-on-one guidance, perhaps on a phone or video call.

 Outreach to your support team is a good sign the lead is engaged and interested in learning more about your product.
 Joining in with a high-touch assist can help you show even more value and kick-start your sales relationship.